Aryaman22102002/Obstacle-Avoidance/README.md

         ├── world4.launch
     ├── scripts                           # The obstacle avoidance algorithm ├── start.py
-    ├── urdf                              # The file which contains the details about the robot and the laser sensor ├── m2wr.xacro
+    ├── urdf                              # The file which contains the details about the robot and the sensor ├── m2wr.xacro
-    ├── worlds                            # The world files whhich contain information required to built different worlds ├── assignment_world.world
+    ├── worlds                            # The world files which contain information required to built different worlds ├── assignment_world.world
         ├── turtlebot3_stage_1.world
         ├── turtlebot3_stage_2.world